 Watch Something Funny

 To start meditating, simply find a quiet and comfortable place and sit with your spine straight and close your eyes.
 Inhale deeply and exhale slowly.
 Focus on the way the air moves in and out of your body.
-Start by meditating for five minutes and add time as you begin to feel more comfortable.
+Start practicing mindfulness by meditating for five minutes and add time as you begin to feel more comfortable.